The Sporting Venus: Plot

 As described in a film magazine review, Scotch heiress Lady Gwendolyn is in love with a commoner, medical student Donald MacAllan, but the match is disapproved by her father.
 A misunderstanding develops and she has romance with the continental Prince Carlos, a nobleman who pretends to be wealthy.
 In an attempt to forget her unhappiness, she seeks diversion in famous watering places and other climes.
-Eventually she learns the true character of the nobleman and effects a reconciliation with Donald.
+Eventually she learns the true character of the nobleman and affects a reconciliation with Donald.

 Reception

 Life Magazine wrote "The Sporting Venus is typical of Neilan at his worst and at his best.
 It is foolish, inconsequential and spineless, and yet it is entertaining. ...
 If you look for rhyme or reason in The Sporting Venus, you will look in vain."

 Preservation

 A complete copy of the film survives in MGM's archives.